National Emergency Command Post Afloat: History

 In October 1961, the Joint Chiefs of Staff approved the NECPA plan, directing initial operating capability (IOC) by 1 March 1962.
 United States Atlantic Command converted the cruiser in March 1962, and the light carrier in 1963 for NECPA duties.
 The United States Navy began alternating the ships in mid-1964, to keep one at sea and the other in port at any time.
-The Northampton was marginally upgraded for NECPA duties, since it was due for replacement; however, the Wright was modified to hold the National Command Authorities for indefinite periods.
+The Northampton was marginally upgraded for NECPA duties, since it was due for replacement; however, the Wright was more heavily modified to hold the National Command Authorities for indefinite periods.

 The software was developed by the Naval Electronics Laboratory, San Diego.
 The product was turned over for acceptance and administration to the Naval Command and Systems Support Activity (NAVCOSSACT), Washington Navy Yard, Washington, DC.

 The nuclear submarine USS Triton (SSRN-586) was considered for the NECPA role in the early 1960s after its original radar picket mission became obsolete, but no such conversion has been documented.